Daily first-time positivity rates soar: State to 11.08%, Palm Beach County to 10.38%

 Deaths

 Since the first death was reported on Feb.
-29, the national toll has risen to 333,118 Sunday, an increase of 1,209 behind the record of 3,682 on Dec.
+29, the national toll has risen to 334,836, an increase of 1,718 behind the record of 3,682 on Dec.
 16, according to Johns Hopkins.
-Eight state reported at least 50 more deaths.
+Eight states reported at least 50 more deaths.

-Top-ranked states: No. 1 New York: had an increase of 125 deaths to rise 37,411, compared with a daily high of 799 in April, according to Johns Hopkins tracking.
+Top-ranked states: No. 1 New York: had an increase of a U.S.-high 125 deaths to rise 37,536, compared with a daily high of 799 in April, according to Johns Hopkins tracking.
 Hopkins includes probable deaths, meaning there was no positive coronavirus test, with New York state only using confirmed deaths but New York City probable ones.
-No. 2 Texas: increase of 51 at 26,472.
-No. 3 California: increase of U.S.-high 237 after state-record 379 death Dec.
-17 at 24,220.
-No. 5: New Jersey: increase of 20 at 18,630.
+No. 2 Texas: increase of 49 at 26,521.
+No. 3 California: increase of 64 after state-record 379 death Dec.
+17 at 24,284.
+No. 5: New Jersey: increase of 21 at 18,651.

 Cases